What Is Irony?

 - Romantic irony is irony that occurs when the author becomes self-conscious about the act of creation.
 This type of irony is similar to “metafiction,” when characters become aware they’re characters and hold conversations with the audience.
 Romantic irony can make for a humorous story.

 How Do You Identify Irony in Writing?

 To summarize, irony occurs when there is a gap between what is said and what is meant.
-Irony also occurs when there is a gap between what is known by the audience and a character.
+Irony also occurs when there is a gap between what is known by the audience and what is known by the character.
 Alternatively, irony occurs when there is a gap between the story existing in a closed world and the writer mingling fiction with reality.
 Take a look at some more of these examples to help further understand how to identify irony in writing.